pujolaleix/pass_risk_quantification/README.md

   Utility script to download all available information from the [StatsBomb open-data repository](https://github.com/statsbomb/open-data) related to Italy’s matches in Euro 2020 competition.

   Files are saved under `data/italy_euro2020` directory, maintaining original StatsBomb repository structure.

+- **auxiliar_functions.py**
+  Contains functions necessary to preprocess and transform data, perform feature engineering, and visualize results.
+They are separated from the `main` file for a better readability.

+- **pass_risk.ipynb**
+  This is the main file that contains end-to-end pipeline to create and visualize pass risk quantification.

 ## Data Sources